-Subsequent losses and stressors also add to the challenge of adaptation for all children.
-Children who have experienced traumatic events or significant losses in the context of sufficient support and internal capacity to cope may experience post-traumatic growth and emerge with increased resiliency and new skills to cope with future adversity.
-These children may shift their life goals to align more with public service; place a higher priority on family, friends, spirituality, and helping others; or become more empathic.^{11,13} But in communities that are characterized by high rates of violence, poverty, and frequent deaths of peers and young family members, such supports are generally not present or are insufficient to meet the heightened need.
+When children experience a death at a young age, they may also not fully understand the death or its implications.
+Each new developmental stage, as cognitive development advances and experience widens, may prompt a resurfacing of their grief and be accompanied by questions that permit the child to come to a more mature understanding of the death and its implications.
+Subsequent losses and stressors also add to the challenge of adaptation.
+Children who have experienced traumatic events or significant losses in the context of sufficient support and internal capacity to cope may experience posttraumatic growth and emerge with increased resiliency and new skills to cope with future adversity.
+These children may shift their life goals to align more with public service; place a higher priority on family, friends, spirituality, and helping others; or become more empathic.^{11,24} But in communities that are characterized by high rates of violence, poverty, and frequent deaths of peers and young family members, such supports are generally not present or are insufficient to meet the heightened need.
 Children in such environments do not somehow "get used to death" or become desensitized.
 Rather, these losses make them progressively more vulnerable to future stresses and loss.
-Children in these circumstances often come to perceive that adults in their communities are unlikely to ensure their safety or provide support for their grief and may, therefore, not seek assistance from these adults because they doubt it will be offered.
+Children in these circumstances often come to appreciate that adults in their communities are unable to provide for their safety and are unwilling or unable to provide support and learn not to seek assistance from these adults because they know it is unlikely to be offered.
+One reason children and adolescents in these environments may instead turn to peers (and gangs) is to seek such support, which may contribute to high-risk behaviors that jeopardize their safety.
+They may engage in risky behaviors out of fear for their own mortality and the need to challenge these fears by engaging in the same behaviors they know to be dangerous.
+Only by surviving these risks can children and adolescents reassure themselves that they are safe, at least for the moment.
+In this context, it becomes critical that adults in our society take responsibility for ensuring that the environment is safe for children and adolescents, especially in communities characterized by violence, poverty, and frequent loss, and that we provide them with the support and assistance they need to cope with loss and crisis.